ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 chart.
 Your order's forbidden act is destroying nature or knowingly standing by as nature is destroyed, such as allowing someone to start a wildfire, unimpeded.

+### Order Feature: Nature's Tongue (3rd Level)
+You perfectly understand animals and plants and they understand you.
+You are capable of speaking with them as any other npc.

 ### Channel Divinity: Nature's Wrath (Level 5)
 As an action on your turn you raise a Treant; an ambulatory, intelligent tree